Where Does Your Firm Sit on the Growth Grid?

 That’s just the way it is.
 There’s simply no way around selling if you want to grow your business and increase the value that you offer.

-But the question is how exactly do you want to grow your business?
+But the question is how exactly do you want to grow your accounting practice?

 Take a look at the following chart: